apace100/origins-docs/docs/types/entity_action_types/equipped_item_action.md

   	}
 }
 ```

-Removes 1 item from the stack in the entity's main hand.
+This example will "consume" (remove) 1 item from the item stack in the mainhand equipment slot.